linghart-y/pay-frontend/README.md

-# Test task, payment system prototype
+# Test task, payment system prototype, FRONTEND

 First, make sure you have Node >= 8 and NPM >= 5.